正常

 In a Nutshell

 Allows lambda expression parameters to support auto, eliminating the hassle of writing multiple overloads for different types.
-It is equivalent to generating a templated operator().
+It effectively generates a templated operator().

 Header